cfjedimaster/brackets-csslint/README.md

 CSSLint makes use of Bracket's built-in linting system.
 Errors will be signified with a yellow warning icon in the lower right hand corner of the editor.
 Clicking it will open a list of issues for the current file.
 If there are no issues, a green icon will be displayed instead.

+Global default options are available under "Debug > Open Preferences File" by adding or modifying "csslint.options".

 CSSLint also supports .csslintrc files.
 See this for more information: https://github.com/CSSLint/csslint/issues/359

 Issues/Updates
 =====
+[5/27/2015] Adding support for global preferences

 [1/22/2015] Fix for CSSLint behaving badly.

 [1/4/2015] Updated CSSLint - again - this time credit goes to @ArgTang